How to Repair and Resurface a Cracked Concrete Driveway: DIY Before & After

 Preparing Concrete

 Preparation to remove all the mold, mildew, and ground-in dirt is the single most important factor in repairing concrete driveways.
 To prepare concrete acid etching and pressure watching is the best option.
-This is accomplished by mixing “Muratic Acid” and water.
-Muratic Acid is commonly found at most larger hardware stores, paint supply stores, lumber companies, swimming pool supply stores, Wal-Mart, Kmart, etc.
+This is accomplished by mixing “Muriatic Acid” and water.
+Muriatic Acid is commonly found at most larger hardware stores, paint supply stores, lumber companies, swimming pool supply stores, Wal-Mart, Kmart, etc.

 How To Acid Etch Concrete